-Though this sounds hugely generous, exulting a child in this way might unwittingly generate whole new levels of doubt.
-The implication at work is that the grounds for confidence primarily stem from being (as the child hadn’t quite realised) clever, talented, beautiful and deserving.
-Yet by equating confidence with wondrousness, the child is quietly being burdened with a forbidding picture of the requirements for effective action.
-The bar for success is unconsciously being set in an elevated position; one is just being assured – slightly unbelievably – that one will clear it.
+Although this sounds generous, exulting a child in this way may unwittingly generate whole new levels of doubt.
+The implication is that grounds for confidence are primarily derived from being clever, talented, beautiful and deserving.
+Yet by equating confidence with wondrousness, the child is being burdened with a forbidding picture of what is required for success.
+The bar is unconsciously being set in an elevated position; one is just being assured – slightly unbelievably – that one will clear it.

 It might be better to push in a slightly different direction.
-Sensitive children are in congenital danger of over-estimating the adult world – and thereby throttling their talents and initiative out of misfounded respect and an exaggeratedly deferential picture of their own relative merits.
-It can seem to them as if teachers must know everything – and that there is therefore no particular need to think sceptically about most of what they teach; it can seem as if people at the top of important professions have been endowed with a highly unusual degree of intelligence – which makes such posts very hard to access.
-And in their own peer group, it can look as though the popular and attractive people must have life securely worked out at every level – and could therefore have no possible need for a new friend or partner.
+Sensitive children are in danger of overestimating the adult world and thereby of throttling their talents and sense of initiative out of misfounded respect.
+It can seem to them as if teachers must know everything, so there is no need to think sceptically about most of what they teach.
+It can seem as if people at the top of important professions have been endowed with unusual degrees of intelligence, which makes their jobs impossible to get.
+And in their own peer group, it can look as though the popular and attractive people must have life securely worked out at every level, and could therefore have no need for a new friend or partner.

-We should remind children that they know themselves from the inside, but can know others only from the outside, that is, via what they choose to mention, which results in an unhelpfully limited and edited picture of normality.
-While they will themselves be only too aware of every last detail of their inadequacies, there will be little evidence of the inadequacies of others.
-It is therefore confidence-inducing to stress that beneath serious and self-assured facades, all peers and impressive grownups are sunk in doubt, fear and regret.
-Wishing to make his readers more confident, the 16th century philosopher Montaigne wrote that ‘Kings and philosophers shit and so do ladies’.
-Shitting was here intended as a a representative term, symbolic of all the lower, more embarrassing and weaker dimensions we know about in ourselves but have a hard time remembering exist in others.
-Montaigne might have added that these august people also tend to worry, feel ugly, and say daft things.
-And not only they, but also presidents, heads of law firms, top footballers and very serious looking teachers.
+We should remind children that they know themselves from the inside, but can know others only from the outside – that is, via what these others choose to mention, which results in an unhelpfully limited and edited picture of normality.
+While they will be aware of every detail of their own inadequacies, there will be little evidence of the inadequacies of others.
+We should stress to children that beneath serious and self-assured facades, all peers and impressive grownups are sunk in doubt, fear and regret.
+Wishing to make his readers more confident, the 16th-century philosopher Montaigne wrote: ‘Kings and philosophers shit and so do ladies.’
+Shitting was here intended as a representative term, symbolic of all the lower, more embarrassing and weaker dimensions we know about in ourselves but have a hard time remembering exist in others.
+Montaigne might have added that these august people also tend to worry, feel ugly and say daft things.
+And not only them, but also presidents, heads of law firms, top footballers and serious-looking teachers.

-There is a kind of child who won’t dare to act, thinking that one mistake will place them forever in the camp of the utterly contemptible.
-One should reassure them in the friendliest of ways that being an imbecile isn’t a personal risk, it is a common and inviolable rule.
-If they took action and ended up doing one more silly thing, it wouldn’t be special grounds for shame, it would merely be confirming what they had well understood from the start; that we are all, often in rather endearing ways, thorough-going fools.
-The path to confidence isn’t to banish fears that one might be silly, it’s never to let knowledge of one’s idiocy become definitive grounds for a refusal to act.
-The task isn’t to tell children that they are amazing, it’s to model for them how one might live a very decent, self-accepting, humour filled and confident life knowing one isn’t anything of the sort – but fortunately, no one else is either.
+There is a kind of child who won’t dare to act, thinking that one mistake will place them forever in the camp of the contemptible.
+One should reassure them that being a fool is not a personal risk; it is a common and inviolable rule.
+If they took action and ended up doing one more silly thing, it wouldn’t be special grounds for shame; it would merely be confirming what they had understood from the start: that we are all, often in rather endearing ways, error-prone beings.
+The path to confidence is not to banish fears that one might be silly; it is to not let knowledge of one’s silliness become grounds for a refusal to act.
+The task is not to tell children that they are amazing; it is to model for them how one might live a decent, self-accepting, humour-filled and confident life knowing one is very imperfect – but, fortunately, so is everyone else.